libra2org/libra2-core/crates/libra2/homebrew/README.md

 ### Livecheck

 [Brew livecheck](https://docs.brew.sh/Brew-Livecheck) uses strategies to find the newest version of a formula or cask’s software by checking upstream.
-The strategy used below checks for all `aptos-cli-v<SEMVER>` tags for `aptos-core`.
+The strategy used below checks for all `libra2-cli-v<SEMVER>` tags for `libra2-core`.
 The regex ensures that releases for other, non-CLI builds are not factored into livecheck.

 Livecheck is run on a schedule with BrewTestBot and will update the bottles automatically on a schedule to ensure